 The candy store would prefer you park in the public lot instead of theirs unless, of course, you are wisely choosing to stop in to sample some of their superb ice cream and homemade fudge.
 Mmm, fudge.

 5. Little Qualicum Falls

 Little Qualicum Falls Provincial Park has been around since 1940 when it was created to protect the extraordinary old growth forest of the area.
-Yet another of the many great attractions around Nanaimo, these multi-tiered falls make for an easy day trip or just a stop on your way to Comox Valley or Tofino.
+Yet another of the many great attractions around Nanaimo, these multi-tiered falls make for an easy day trip or just a quick stop on your way to the Comox Valley or Tofino.
 There are actually several different falls rushing down to the Qualicum River through a captivating canyon that has been carved out over the ages.